iyawnnn/SubTrack/README.md

-# SubTrack | Intelligent Subscription Manager
+# SubVantage | Intelligent Subscription Manager

-SubTrack is a specialized financial dashboard designed to centralize the management of recurring digital expenses.
+SubVantage is a specialized financial dashboard designed to centralize the management of recurring digital expenses.
 The primary objective of the platform is to provide users with a granular view of their financial footprint, eliminating "vampire costs" through automated tracking, renewal forecasting, and spending analytics.
 It is built to transform chaotic bank statement data into a streamlined, visual command center.

 ## Technical Solution

 The application addresses the synchronization gap between scattered billing cycles and actual monthly spending.
-By leveraging server-side calculations and real-time currency normalization, SubTrack provides a unified financial truth regardless of the billing source or original currency.
+By leveraging server-side calculations and real-time currency normalization, SubVantage provides a unified financial truth regardless of the billing source or original currency.

 ### Key Functional Areas